 Now Bumble has picked up steam and earned a reputation as a female-friendly dating app.
 In fact, the groundbreaking dating company recently released a survey highlighting the quality of its users, who seem to be more interested in finding long-term relationships than casual sex.

 “Female Bumble users are empowered and ready to make the first move,” said Jess Carbino, Bumble’s in-house sociologist.
 “These women have established careers, experienced love, had families, and know what they want in their next relationship.”

 Less Than 1% of Women on the App are Looking to Hook Up

 Over 36 million people have joined Bumble to see what its innovative matching and communication tools can do.
 To put that in perspective, that’s larger than the population of Australia.
-What’s more, over 10% of its users pay a monthly subscription of $9.99, while only 5% of Tinder users pay for the app.
+What’s more, over 10% of its users pay for Bumble’s monthly subscription, which costs $9.99, and only 5% of users pay for the Tinder app.
 Bumble prides itself on the quality of its membership base, and it has some impressive numbers to back them up.